webis-de/small-text/README.md

   </tbody>
 </table>

-We use the numbers only to show to tremendous progress that small-text has made over time.
+We use the numbers only to show the tremendous progress that small-text has made over time.
 There many features and improvements that are not reflected in these numbers.

 ## Alternatives